alekya0221/Self_Healing_Classification_DAG/README.md

 * `AutoTokenizer.from_pretrained("distilbert-base-uncased")` and
   `AutoModelForSequenceClassification.from_pretrained(...)` could not fetch files remotely.
 * `load_dataset("go_emotions")` was unusable — direct access from Hugging Face datasets library failed.
-* Multiple ZIP uploads to the container became corrupted or unreadable due to OneDrive sync issues and encoding conflicts.

 ---